DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/02/22 v0.780
 - UPDATE - Item stack max amount is increased to 10,000
-- UPDATE - `Prestige` donation tier is on discount with the up coming `228 incident` day in Taiwan
+- UPDATE - `Prestige` donation tier is now on discount with the up coming `228 incident` day in Taiwan

 ### 2022/02/19 v0.780
 - UPDATE - Decreased amount of times random events like minigame or locked box pin would show up in street fights